Pi-Squared-Inc/proof-checker-public/Performance.md

 | [svm](https://github.com/Pi-Squared-Network/proof-checker-public/blob/master/risc0/tests/direct-implementation/guest/src/svm5.rs)                    |  21156  |     0.028     |     0.028     |      2.351     |      0.602     |      0.002      |      0.002      |      2.381     |      0.632     |

 </details>

+#### RISC Zero Implementation Notes

+From the [RiscZero Terminogy](https://dev.risczero.com/terminology#clock-cycles), the `Cycles` we refer to in the performance tables are the smallest unit of computation in the zkVM circuit, similar to a clock cycle on a physical CPU.
+The execution complexity of a guest program is measured in these clock cycles as they directly impact the memory, proof size, and time performance of the zkVM.

+Generally, a single cycle corresponds to one RISC-V operation.
+However, some operations may require two cycles.#### RISC Zero Implementation Details

+From the [RiscZero Terminogy](https://dev.risczero.com/terminology#clock-cycles), the `Cycles` we refer to in the performance tables are the smallest unit of computation in the zkVM circuit, similar to a clock cycle on a physical CPU.
+The execution complexity of a guest program is measured in these clock cycles as they directly impact the memory, proof size, and time performance of the zkVM.

+Generally, a single cycle corresponds to one RISC-V operation.
+However, some operations may require two cycles.

 #### RISC Zero Proofs of Proofs
 <details open>